ampproject/amphtml/contributing/component-validator-rules.md

 ## Test Output files

-After creating your validator html file, You need to create the corresponding `.out` file to act as your test results which is used to verify if the validator is still validating correctly for your extension.
-Todo this, navigate to the root of the project, `amphtml/` and run `gulp validator --update_tests`.
-This shoudl generate a matching `.out` file, and for this example, it would be:
+After creating your validator html file, You need to create the corresponding `.out` file to act as your test results.
+These are used to verify if the validator is validating your extension correctly.
+To do this, navigate to the root of the project, `amphtml/` and run `gulp validator --update_tests`.
+This should generate a matching `.out` file, and for this example, it would be:

 <pre>
 amphtml/extensions/<b>amp-cat</b>/0.1/test/validator-<b>amp-cat.out</b>